 “Of course.
 I have been imprisoned in accordance with the will Allah, who demands the truth.”

 It made no sense to Maya that this powerful spirit could be contained by a small glass and ebony wood box.
 There was more to this story.
-She said, “Deva, you must answer me this: will you try to kill me if I set you free?”
+She asked, “Deva, you must answer me this: will you try to kill me if I set you free?”

 “Maybe.
 If you deserve it.”